semaphoreci/semaphore/docs/docs/reference/toolbox.md

 - `help`: print help on the terminal
 - `pull`: pull a file or directory from the artifact store
+- `push`: push a file or directory to the artifact store
 - `yank`: pull and delete a file or directory from the artifact store

 The available namespaces are: